Skip to main content

 Even for smaller kitchens, improvements within an existing footprint undeniably net homeowners a great deal more storage, explains Anthony Markham, president of Kitchen Crafters of Virginia.
 “Using an existing footprint with new cabinetry is transforming for a small kitchen, because not only will the cabinets look updated, but there are so many new features designed inside today’s cabinets to make them super-efficient,” he says.
 Elements like upgraded wooden lazy Susans, trash pull-outs, spice racks and utensil storage can greatly increase cabinets’ functionality.
 Inside cabinets’ doors is another underutilized area, as are the areas underneath wall cabinets which make an ideal hanging zone for stemware and even mugs.
 There are multitudes of kitchen drawer and cabinet organizers on the market that can also help small spaces get the job done.

 Matt Prescott, owner of Prescott Construction, agrees.
 Prescott recommends planning for economy of movement in a smaller space.
 “If space is at a premium, ergonomics become very important.
 You want all of your movements in the space to be efficient.
 For example, don’t make it a hike from your sink to your refrigerator and be sure to allow enough room to work,” he says.
 Be mindful of your work triangle: sink, refrigerator, stove.
-The key to renovating your kitchen successfully lies in finding a skilled and reliable kitchen fitter who can bring your vision to life.
 Be sure anyone working in your kitchen will have an unobstructed, and preferably short, path between these elements.

 Another space-maximizing feature is the deep drawer.
 “We are seeing more and more people choose to go with deep drawers below their countertops, rather than the traditional cabinets because they are more versatile for storage than roll-out trays and can hold more,” says Markham.
 Another trick to boost workspace is to forgo the sink in the island.
 “If you’re lucky enough to have space for an island, why would you break up your work area with a sink?”
 He laughs, “I’m just a traditionalist.
 I think sinks go under windows.”